Tank locomotive: Rear tank (or back tank)

 In this design, the tank is placed behind the cab, usually over a supporting bogie.
 This removes the weight of the water from the driving wheels, giving the locomotive a constant tractive weight.
 The disadvantage is a reduction in water carrying capacity.
 A rear tank is an essential component of the American Forney type of locomotive, which is a 4-4-0 American-type with wheels reversed.

+Back tanks were a common feature in combination with side tanks for large tank locomotives.
+Their coal bunker was raised above the footplate and given a sloped floor, to assist with shovelling coal from it.
+The space beneath, which might include also a well tank below the footplate, was then used as additional water tank space.